 Despite these scary numbers, some businesses have a tolerance for downtime, especially planned downtime such as maintenance.
 Businesses that still rely primarily on batch processing can often easily restart after an outage, and there’s usually significant leeway in completion times.

-Redundancy Requirements by Tier
+Redundancy Requirements by Data Center Tiers

-On the opposite end of the spectrum, a Tier IV data center is fully redundant.
+On the opposite end of the spectrum, a tier 4 data center is fully redundant.
 As 2N (or 2N+1) facilities, these data centers are outfitted with multiple cooling units, backup generators, power sources, and chillers.
-Even in the event of multiple equipment failure, they can continue to operate as normal.
+Even in the event of multiple equipment failures, they can continue to operate as normal.
 A typical tier 4 data center can sustain a power outage for as much as 96 hours, while a tier 1 data center will shut down completely once the power goes out.

-As the Growth Marketing Manager at vXchnge, Blair is responsible for managing every aspect of the growth marketing objective and inbound strategy to grow the brand.
+As the Marketing Director at vXchnge, Blair is responsible for managing every aspect of the growth marketing objective and inbound strategy to grow the brand.
 Her passion is to find the topics that generate the most conversations.